-Herpes virus infection drives HIV infection among non-injecting drug users in New YorkJune 28th, 2014 in HIV & AIDS /
+Herpes virus infection drives HIV infection among non-injecting drug users in New YorkJune 28, 2014 in Medicine & Health / HIV & AIDS

 HIV and its transmission has long been associated with injecting drug use, where hypodermic syringes are used to administer illicit drugs.
 Now, a newly reported study by researchers affiliated with New York University's Center for Drug Use and HIV Research (CDUHR) in the journal PLOS ONE, shows that HIV infection among heterosexual non-injecting drug users (no hypodermic syringe is used; drugs are taken orally or nasally) in New York City (NYC) has now surpassed HIV infection among persons who inject drugs.

 The study, "HSV-2 Co-Infection as a Driver of HIV Transmission among Heterosexual Non-Injecting Drug Users in New York City," was conducted among drug users entering the Mount Sinai Beth Israel drug treatment programs in NYC.
 The researchers found that HIV infection among non-injecting drug users doubled over the last two decades, from 7% infected in the late 1990s (n= 785) to 14% (n=1764) currently.
 During this same time-frame, HIV infection among persons who inject drugs fell to 10%.